CAM(OPCS) Optical Printer Control System CAM(OPCS)

 DESCRIPTION

-This command will shoot frames on the camera at the current shutter
+This command will shoot the specified frames on the camera

-If the value is directly preceded by '>', this tells the camera
+If the value is preceded by '>', this indicates the camera

 FADE/DX